danbriechle/Kut-It/README.md

 # Kut It!

-Kut-it is a ruby on rails cut calculator for drum makers that calculates cut sizes for ply and stembent drum shells.
-Once a user calculates a cut they can store the cut in a cut list.
-There is also a "scrap bin" where users can log scraps from cuts.
+Kut-It is a cut calculator for drum makers that calculates cut sizes for ply and solid drum shells.
+Once you calculate a cut, you can store the cut in you cut list.
+There is also a "scrap bin" where you can log scraps from cuts.
+Stay sharp with Kut-It!
-The scrap bin can calculate what drums can be made from each scrap so that users don't waste material.
-Stay sharp with Kut It!

 * Ruby version